HamishArro/Bookmarks/README.md

 ## Domain model:

-Nouns  | Property or Owner of Poperty
+Nouns  | Property or Owner of Property
 ------------- | -------------
 bookmarks  |  Owner of URLs